Deploy vSAN stretched clusters

 - The solution relies on vSphere HA and vSAN for restarts and replication.
 Recovery time objective (RTO) is determined by the amount of time it takes vSphere HA to restart a VM on the surviving AZ after the failure of a single AZ.

-- Disaster recovery addons like, VMware SRM, Zerto, and JetStream are currently not supported in a stretched cluster environment.
+- Disaster recovery addons like VMware SRM, Zerto, and JetStream.

 What kind of latencies should I expect between the availability zones (AZs)?

 vSAN stretched clusters operate within a 5-milliseconds round trip time (RTT) and 10 Gb/s or greater bandwidth between the AZs that host the workload VMs.
 The Azure VMware Solution stretched cluster deployment follows that guiding principle.
 Consider that information when deploying applications (with SFTT of dual site mirroring, which uses synchronous writes) that have stringent latency requirements.

 Can I mix stretched and standard clusters in my private cloud?

 No. A mix of stretched and standard clusters aren't supported within the same private cloud.
 A stretched or standard cluster environment is selected when you create the private cloud.
 Once a private cloud has been created with a stretched cluster, it's assumed that all clusters created within that private cloud are stretched in nature.

 Customers will be charged based on the number of nodes deployed within the private cloud.

 Will I be charged for the witness node and for inter-AZ traffic?